teaching-js/js-primer/content/async.md

 You can't wait for a server to get back to you after a request because while you are waiting, no other JavaScript can run, and your page stops reacting to events.

-So with I/O we developed a toolset.
+So with I/O we developed a asynchronous toolset where we didn't ping a server and wait for a response, we rather developed our code such that the pinging of the server and getting a response were distinct events that happened independently of each other.

 ### Basic XHR